marpies/onesignal-ane/README.md

 </extensions>
 ```

-If you are targeting Android, add the following extensions as well (unless you know these libraries are included by some other extensions):
+If you are targeting Android, add the following extensions from [this repository](https://github.com/marpies/android-dependency-anes) as well (unless you know these libraries are included by some other extensions):

 ```xml
 <extensions>